 Stitches are usually removed at 7-10 days after surgery.
 Out-of-town patients usually receive absorbable sutures which do not require removal.

-Depending on your health, medical history, and recovery, you should expect to be presentable (and return to work and social activities) in less than 1 week after treatment
+Depending on your health, medical history, and recovery, you should expect to be presentable (and return to work and social activities) in a few days to 1 week after treatment

 Take Tylenol 500mg by mouth every 4 hours for the first 48 hours after your procedure; this helps to decrease soreness, discomfort, and swelling.